The History of the High Sierra Trail

 By that first summer of the Great Depression the High Sierra Trail crew actually grew in size and managers got even more aggressive.
 Multiple crews were working on different sections at the same time near Bearpaw, Kern Canyon, and the west side of Mount Whitney.

 After slowly growing the trail, section-by-section, by 1932 John Deal knew they had to finish or he wouldn’t get another year.
 They were still working within 20-miles of where they had started and the crew of 80 men got a late start due to a wet winter.
-Even so, but late that summer, they were nearly done with one exception – Hamilton Gorge, a nearly-vertical walled avalanche chute with 60-70° slopes and 200′ walls.
+Even so, by late that summer, they were nearly done with one exception – Hamilton Gorge, a nearly-vertical walled avalanche chute with 60-70° slopes and 200′ walls.

 It was decided to build a suspension bridge 200′ off the ground, which was easy to engineer, but much tougher to build in the backcountry.
 40,000lbs of steel and cable needed to be dragged by man and mule out 20 miles from the nearest road.
 Despite that difficulty, by October 1932, the bridge was completed, fully connecting Crescent Meadows to Kaweah Gap and on to Mount Whitney.